eeoviosa/Pong-Game/README.md

-Program Will Run On The Port Labeled Desktop.
-(6080).
-If Port not shown add manually.
+# Pong-Game
+The code will run on a port labeled desktop(6080).
+If the port is not found, add it manually.
+The password is "vscode".